St. Michael's A.F.C.

-St. Michael's Association Football Club is a football (soccer) club, based in Tipperary Town, Ireland.
+St. Michael's Association Football Club is an association football club, based in Tipperary Town, Ireland.
 The club, which was founded in 1947, plays in the Tipperary Southern & District League (TSDL).
-Known colloquially as The Saints, the club's most prominent success came in 1974, when St. Michael's won the FAI Junior Cup, a feat repeated by the club in 2013–14 and again in 2018–19.
-The 2013–14 season proved to be an incredibly successful season for the Tipperary club as they won every trophy on offer, including the Munster Junior Cup.
-The club's home ground is Cooke Park, in Tipperary Town.
+Known colloquially as the Saints, the club's most prominent success came in 1974, when St. Michael's won the FAI Junior Cup, a feat repeated by the club in 2013–14 and again in 2018–19.
+The club's home ground of Cooke Park is located in Tipperary Town.

 History

 Since the early 1900s, Tipperary Town was a hotbed of footballing activity, with several teams operating in the town and its environs.
 Most notable among these was Tipperary Wanderers, who beat Shamrock Rovers 1–0 in the inaugural Irish Free State Cup (became FAI Cup in 1937) in December 1921.
 The tie was a qualifying round for the first-round proper, as Rovers were a non-league club at the time.
 The game had to be replayed as Rovers objected to the ground conditions and a dipped crossbar in one of the goals.
 Rovers won the second game 1–0, courtesy of a penalty kick scored by a young player who went on to become a League of Ireland legend, Bob Fullam.
 This turn of events proved all the more heartbreaking for Wanderers as Rovers progressed to the final, only losing out to St. James' Gate after a replay.

 Tipperary United were also a well established club of the era, and enjoyed significant success up to the wartime period.

-In 1947, a group of local football people established St. Michael's having received a letter from a Limerick party requesting a challenge match.
+In 1947, a group of locals established St. Michael's after receiving an invite to a challenge match from a club in Limerick.
+The club obtained their first trophy by winning the North Munster League in 1948–49.

+St. Michael's won the Munster Junior Cup for the first time in 1973.
+Captained by Mick Flynn, they beat Johnville of Waterford in the final.
+They followed up that victory with the FAI Junior Cup in 1974.
+The club beat Dublin side Tolka Rovers 2–1 at Tolka Park to claim the national junior title.

-The club qualified for the first round of the 2019 FAI Cup, losing to Glengad United on penalties.
-They qualified again for the 2023 FAI Cup, this time losing to Waterford F.C.
+In the 2013–14 season, the Tipperary club won every trophy on offer, including the league and the Munster Junior Cup.
+St. Michael's qualified for the first round of the 2019 FAI Cup, losing to Glengad United on penalties.
+The club qualified again in 2023, this time losing to Waterford F.C.